nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 **What to include:**
 - What happened — the events, encounters, and outcomes
 - How it connects to The Trouble and the Shared Vow
-- Whether you're marking progress (did your efforts succeed?)

 **What you don't need:**
 - A specific format — write however fits your character
 - Mechanical details — focus on the narrative, not the dice

-### The Pacing Rule
+### The Spotlight Rule

-**You cannot mark progress on the Shared Vow twice in a row.**
+Some Spotlight Letters mark progress on the Shared Vow (when you've reached a milestone); others enrich the story without advancing the track.
+Both matter.
+Both count.

-After you write a letter marking progress on the Shared Vow, you must wait until another player marks progress before you can do so again.
-This prevents any single player from dominating the shared narrative and ensures everyone gets to contribute.
+**The core constraint:**

+> You cannot write two Spotlight Letters in a row.
+After you post a letter, wait until another player posts one before writing again.

+This ensures everyone gets their turn in the spotlight and prevents any single player from dominating the shared narrative — whether through progress or pure storytelling.
+It's not a strict turn order; it's a rhythm of shared writing.

+**When does a letter mark progress?** When you've reached a milestone on the Shared Vow — use the *Reach a Milestone* move as your guide.
+Progress represents meaningful change, not just effort.

 You can still:
 - Play your own game as much as you want
-- Pursue your own side questsions, personal vows, and adventures
+- Pursue your own side quests, personal vows, and adventures

 ### The "Yes, and..."
 Philosophy